 How do you line a cake tin?

 Lining a round cake tin is simple with just baking parchment and scissors.
-There's no need to measure its size to fit perfectly:
+There's no need to measure its size to fit perfectly.
+Just ensure the paper covers the size of the tin.
+This works both for lining a cake tin and for lining a tart shell to blind bake.

 - Cut out a square of parchment/baking paper that can fit the cake tin (turn it upside down to see the circumference best)